AY2425S2-CS2103T-T15-2/tp/docs/UserGuide.md

 # JCRoster+ User Guide

-JCRoster+ (MVP) is a **desktop app for managing student contacts and details, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, JCRoster+ can get your homeroom teacher tasks done faster than traditional GUI apps.
+JCRoster+ (MVP) is a **desktop app for managing student contacts and details, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, JCRoster+ can get your homeroom teacher tasks done much faster than a traditional GUI app.

 <!-- * Table of Contents -->
 <page-nav-print />